 *Elective units must include one or any combination of foreign language, fine arts, business, career-technical education, family and consumer sciences, technology, agricultural education or additional core courses not otherwise required.

-Transfer students can apply at http://www.admissions.uc.edu.
+Transfer students can apply through the Office of Admissions.
 A transfer application is considered complete when the Office of Admissions has received the following documentation:

-Current UC students wishing to transition into a DAAP Program should submit an Application for Change in College and/or Program to the DAAP Student Affairs Office in Room 5470 Aronoff.
-This form is available here, in the DAAP Student Affairs Office, or in any college office on campus.
+Current UC students wishing to transition into a DAAP program from other majors at UC should submit an Application for Change in College and/or program form to the DAAP Student Affairs Office in Room 5470 Aronoff.
+This form is available here.

 Current DAAP students hoping to transfer into a different major must submit a "Change of Program" form to the DAAP Student Affairs Office.
 This form is available here or in the DAAP Student Affairs Office, Aronoff 5470.